Visit Homs in Syria

 The Marmarita Carnival, held annually in the village of Marmarita in the Homs Governorate, is a lively cultural and religious festival that takes place in August.

-moreover, the carnival coincides with the Feast of the Assumption of the Virgin Mary and is celebrated by the local Christian community, particularly the Greek Orthodox.
+Moreover, the carnival coincides with the Feast of the Assumption of the Virgin Mary and is celebrated by the local Christian community, particularly the Greek Orthodox.

-furthermore, the carnival is famous for its colorful parades, traditional costumes, and festive atmosphere. in fact, participants march through the streets, often accompanied by music, dancing, and floats, creating a vibrant celebration of heritage, faith, and community.
+Furthermore, the carnival is famous for its colorful parades, traditional costumes, and festive atmosphere.
+In fact, participants march through the streets, often accompanied by music, dancing, and floats, creating a vibrant celebration of heritage, faith, and community.

-afterward, It has become a key cultural event in the region, attracting visitors from across Syria and beyond.
+Afterward, it became a key cultural event in the region, attracting visitors from across Syria and beyond.

-You can read for A to Z about Marmarita Carnival here.
+You can read about Marmarita Carnival for A to Z here.

 With its warm hospitality, rich traditions, and unique historical significance, Homs offers an unforgettable travel experience, book yours now.

-So, Why wait?, Embark on a journey to Syria
+So, Why wait?
+Embark on a journey to Syria

 For more information about Syria please get in touch with us today!
 Alternatively, check out our extensive range of group Syria tours.